-If the condemned house in Montana only needs repairs or renovations so it can be declared habitable again, then you still may be able to get the most value out of it.
-Buyers prefer a move in ready property.
+If the condemned house only needs repairs or renovations so it can be declared habitable again, then you still may be able to get the most value out of it.
+Buyers prefer a move in ready property in Montana.

 Here's what you need to know about selling a condemned house on the real estate market:

 All the code violations the condemned house was cited for are in the letter sent by the government regarding the condition of the property.

 You must take action regarding each violation so the property can be habitable again.
 That may mean removing black mold, dealing with an infestation, decluttering, etc.

 If there are only a few areas that need repair, hiring a contractor can fix your problem.
 You can have the property re-inspected by the local authorities and you will be issued a Certificate of Occupancy.